wooptoo i do webdev

 read item / collection of items

-nullipotent – does not modify state, no side effects
+nullipotent – does not modify state, no side effects -

 POST

-alters state each time it is called
+create new item alters state each time it is called -

 PUT